clux/probes.hugo/content/post/2019-07-28-lxde-experiment.md

 # LXDE
 > LXDE is a free desktop environment with comparatively low resource requirements.
 This makes it especially suitable for use on older or resource-constrained personal computers such as netbooks or system on a chip computers.

 Alrighty.
 A `C` based WM using `GTK+ 2`.
 Not used this since Gnome 2, back in the 2012 days.
+It's a weird time to try this.
+It hasn't had a release since November 2016.

 ## Installation
 Already had Arch Linux running [LightDM](https://wiki.archlinux.org/index.php/LightDM) as my Display Manager, so only needed the base install: